rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint#3.md

 ### Working with the Repository 📂

+### 🔧 Working with the Repository

-- Create a new branch for the current sprint (e.g., `feat/sprint_3`) from the previous sprint's branch (`feat/sprint_2`).
+- 📌 Create a new branch for the current sprint (e.g., `release/catalog-product-profile`) from develop (branch from sprint #2 should have been already merged to develop).
-- Merge all feature branches into the current sprint's branch.
+- 🔄 Merge all feature branches into the current sprint's branch.
-- At the end of the sprint, create a pull request from the current sprint's branch (`feat/sprint_3`) to the previous sprint's branch (`feat/sprint_2`).
+- 🎁 At the end of the sprint, create a pull request from the current sprint's branch (`release/catalog-product-profile`) to the `develop` branch.
+- ✅ Once the pull request has been reviewed and approved, merge the `release/catalog-product-profile` branch into the `develop` branch.
-- Share the pull request link with the mentor for review and evaluation.
+- 📧 Share the pull request link with the mentor for review and evaluation.

 ### Evaluation Criteria: 📋